FPV-India/fpv-india.github.io/content/blog/20231217_Makerfaire_HYD.md

 Time: 17 Dec ‘23 - 4 PM
 Venue: T-WORKS, Hyderabad

+We invite you to participate in India's First Whoop Spec Race.
+- We will be racing little 1S FPV Whoop drones, that weigh less than 50 grams.
 - Whoops and batteries will be provided.
+Bringing your own whoops that meet the spec is allowed.
 - Pilots to bring their own analog goggles and ExpressLRS transmitter.

-- Whoops and batteries will be provided.
-- Channel mappping
+### Channel mappping for shared drones

 | Channel | Source |
 | --- | --- |